Freezin’ For a Reason celebrates successful run

 39 runners this year took part in the event on the Old Creamery Trail, which combined the Freezin’ For a Reason 10K with the previous Stomp Out Hunger 5K normally held in October.
 According to Ryan Tresnak, the event organizer and Manager of Vinton Pizza Hut, the merger “made sense” due to 36 other 5Ks happening around Iowa on that particular October date.

-Freezin’ For a Reason was sponsored by the Vinton Pizza Hut along, who have donated the money to the Red Nose Program and Salvation Army in the past.
+Freezin’ For a Reason was sponsored by the Vinton Pizza Hut.
 This year, the funds will go to Children’s Hunger Fund out of California.

 Runners enjoyed above-freezing temperatures this year as opposed to rain or snow in previous 5Ks.
-Movie quotes were posted along the paths and if a runner could guess the movie, they were awarded a Pizza Hut gift card.
+Movie quotes were posted along the paths and if a runner could guess the movie, they were entered to win a Pizza Hut gift card.